flimflam-austin/hugo-cms-test/content/quick_reads/20200723-covid-coin-shortage/index.md

       major disruptions to both the supply and typical circulation pattern of coins.

-      * Result: **SLOWER movement of coins – NOT fewer coins overall, but a smaller inventory of coins in some areas.**
+      * Result:**SLOWER movement of coins – NOT fewer coins overall, but a smaller inventory of coins in some areas.**

       * Solution: The Federal Reserve says coin inventory issues will resolve as the economy opens and more people resume in-person banking & shopping.
     _key: f4a952d1d204
   - order: 3
+    useCheckmark: false
     body: >-
       > “While there is adequate coin in the economy, the slowed pace of circulation has meant that sufficient quantities of coin are not readily